ComputerGhost/seats250914/README.md

 ## Running the website

+For simply running the websites, follow these steps:

  1. Clone the repository.
  1. Set up a local SQL Express database.
 If needed, override the connection string.
 	* The default connection string is `Server=localhost;Database=Hyelin2025;User Id=sa;Password=Passw0rd;Trust Server Certificate=True`.
 	* A custom connection string can be specified with the `InfrastructureOptions__DatabaseConnectionString` environment variable.
  1. Run the "DatabaseMigrator" project in "database/".
  1. Run one or both of the website projects--"CMS" and "Public" in "src/".

+Optionally, to also run the email service, follow these steps:

+ 1. Set up a local SMTP server.
+If needed, override the default email settings.
+	* Papercut SMTP is the easiest to set up and works out of the box.
+	* Custom configurations, if needed, can be set via environment variables.
+ 1. Run the console app `EmailSender`.

+Default settings are in the "appsettings.json" files.
+Custom settings should be set via environment variables.
+Please do not commit per-user configs or actual secrets into source control.

 ## Automated tests